qusers/qsource/README.md

 5.1  gfortran from gcc
 ----------------------
-At the moment Q doesn't include any of the features of the fortran 2008 standard.
+At the moment this fork includes a few features of the fortran 2008 standard.
 The fortran 2008 standard is the latest fortran standard.
 Work is being done on the fortran 2015 standard but it is not yet released.
 Many features of fortran 2008 are already included